MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/hologram.md

 ## A hologram can be placed in the world or tag along with you

 When you have a fixed location for a hologram, you can [place](../design/coordinate-systems.md) it precisely at that point in the world.
-As you walk around, the hologram appears stable based on the world around you.
+As you walk around, the hologram appears stationary based on the world around you, just like a physical object.
 If you use a [spatial anchor](../design/coordinate-systems.md#spatial-anchors) to pin the object, the system can even remember where you left it when you come back later.

 ![Two men using Microsoft Dynamics 365 Layout in a retail space](images/HLS19_retailLayoutHologram_001-940px.jpg)